usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 ![Image of Coalition](Election_Results_Reporting_UML_documentation_files/_18_0_2_6340208_1425647247641_920572_4713.png)

-For defining a coalition, i.e., a collection of parties organized for the purpose of endorsing a candidates in a contest.
+For defining a coalition, i.e., a collection of parties organized for the purpose of endorsing a candidate in a contest.
 It inherits the attributes and elements of [Party](#_17_0_2_4_78e0236_1389366278128_412819_2460).

 Coalition instances themselves are composed of multiple [Party](#_17_0_2_4_78e0236_1389366278128_412819_2460) references along with a reference to an associated [Contests](#_17_0_2_4_78e0236_1389366251994_876831_2400).